Measure your te reo proficiency – Public sector

 • Aural recognition (dictation)

-• Vocabulary (close reading and multi-choice answer options)
+• Vocabulary (close reading multi-choice answer)

-• Grammar (close reading and multi-choice answer options)
+• Grammar (close reading multi-choice answer)

 Hono mai